Functional near-infrared spectroscopy: Application

+fNIRS has been successfully implemented as a control signal for brain–computer interface systems.
+Modern fNIRS systems are combined with virtual or augmented reality in studies on brain-computer interfaces, neurorehabilitation or social perception. fNIRS can be used to monitor musicians' brain activity while playing musical instruments. fNIRS is compatible with some other neuroimaging modalities, including: MRI, EEG, and MEG.

 Hypoxia & altitude studies

 With our constant need for oxygen, our body has developed multiple mechanisms that detect oxygen levels, which in turn can activate appropriate responses to counter hypoxia and generate a higher oxygen supply.
 Moreover, understanding the physiological mechanism underlying the bodily response to oxygen deprivation is of major importance and NIRS devices have shown to be a great tool in this field of research.

 Brain mapping

 Functional connectivity

-fNIRS measurements can be used to calculate functional connectivity.
+fNIRS measurements can be used to calculate a limited degree of functional connectivity.
 Multi-channel fNIRS measurements create a topographical map of neural activation, whereby temporal correlation between spatially separated events can be analyzed.
 Functional connectivity is typically assessed in terms correlations between the hemodynamic responses of spatially distinct regions of interest (ROIs).
 In brain studies, functional connectivity measurements are commonly taken for resting state patient data, as well as data recorded over stimulus paradigms.
-The low cost, portability and high temporal resolution of fNIRS, with respect to fMRI, have proven to be highly advantageous in studies of this nature.
+A study led by Alessandro Crimi team highlighted that the functional connectivity measures obtained with fNIRS measurements are quite different from those obtained via EEG caps.